 The self-administration of prescription or over-the-counter drugs by students at school is prohibited and constitutes a violation of policy 4325, Drugs and Alcohol, except as described in Section B and Section D.

-The administration, including by parents, school employees, or self-administration, of any substance containing cannabidiol (CBD) or tetrahydrocannabinol (THC) at school is prohibited unless (1) authorized by and administered by a caregiver in accordance with G.S.
-90-94.1 and G.S.
-90-113.101 for the treatment of intractable epilepsy, or (2) the CBD or THC product is available by prescription only and has been approved by the U.S. Food & Drug Administration (FDA); and all requirements of this policy are met.
+The administration, including by parents, school employees, or self-administration, of any substance containing cannabidiol (CBD) or tetrahydrocannabinol (THC) at school is prohibited unless the CBD or THC product is available by prescription only and has been approved by the U.S. Food & Drug Administration (FDA) and all requirements of this policy are met.

 Medication Administration by School Employees